 Similar to AFC South rival Tennessee, the Jaguars have one of the most promising young offenses in the conference.
 After a disastrous rookie year, quarterback Blake Bortles shook off the whispers that he might have been a bust with the best passing season in Jacksonville history.
-Bortles set franchise records for most passing touchdowns (35), yards (4,428), pass attempts (606) and threw a touchdown strike in 15 of the 16 games.
-Bortles has emerged as one of the top young signal-callers in the league and has his top flight wideout duo to thank.
+Bortles set franchise records for most passing touchdowns (35), yards (4,428), pass attempts (606) and threw a touchdown strike in 15 of the 16 games in the 2015-16 season.
+Bortles is struggling once again, however.

 Jacksonville Jaguars Betting Lines Today

 The Jacksonville Jaguars current betting lines can be seen below.
 Make sure you check them frequently as lines shift regularly depending on various variables.

 Take a look at the Jaguars game schedule to make sure you know when the high-value betting picks are.
 Knowing the game schedule is one of the best strategies when formulating your betting strategy.